app2ai/flutter_widgets/README.md

 # flutter_widget

-This project is all about the demo code implementation for Impoertant Widgets of flutter.
+This project is all about the demo code implementation for Important Widgets of flutter.

 A few resources to get you started if this is your first Flutter project: